boka18/repartners-interview/README.md

 ## PackSize Calculator API

 ### Run locally
-    1. `docker compose -f docker-compose.local.yml build && docker compose -f docker-compose.local.yml up`
+    1. `docker compose build && docker compose up`
     2. Open `http://localhost` in your browser
         - if port '80' is not available on your local machine, replace the `docker-compose.yml` port segment from "80:80" to "8080:80" and use localhost:8080